nedbat/coveragepy/doc/index.rst

 .. ifconfig:: not prerelease

-    The latest version is coverage.py 3.7, released 6 October 2013.
+    The latest version is coverage.py 3.7.1, released 13 December 2013.
     It is supported on Python versions 2.3 through 3.4, and PyPy 2.1.

 .. ifconfig:: prerelease